agoryuno/robust_control/README.md

 - `i` is the row containing the object you want to estimate a synthetic control for,
 - `eta_n` - (optional, default is 10) the number of the ridge regression regularization parameter (often refered to also as $\alpha$ or $\lambda$) values to try, increasing this number may improve the fit but will make estimation take longer,
 - `mu_n` - (optional, default is 3) the number of $\mu$ values for the denoising phase to try, same rationale as with $\eta$ applies, except setting this to anything beyond 5 will be mostly useless,
-- cuda - (optional, default is False) set this to True to enable GPU acceleration, I find that CUDA provides a roughly two-fold increase in performance for a problem size of $K \times N \times \eta_N \times \mu_N \approx 1 000 000$ elements.
+- cuda - (optional, default is False) set this to True to enable GPU acceleration.

 The function returns a tuple with two $N \times 1$ vectors: the estimated synthetic control and the original denoised outcome values.

 ### Note on CUDA support:

-Unfortunately, PyTorch's implementation of SVD isn't fully parallelizable on CUDA, so running the estimation of the GPU will actually be slower than on the CPU.
-CUDA support is disabled by default but remains an option for the future.
+Unfortunately, PyTorch's implementation of SVD isn't fully parallelizable on CUDA, so running the estimation of the GPU may actually be slower than on the CPU (see this issue for details: https://github.com/pytorch/pytorch/issues/41306).
+For that reason CUDA support is disabled by default but remains an option for the future.